Barnsa/programming-resources/README.md

 # Programming Resources
 A bunch of programming resources designed and developed for Coventry University.
+All the code fragments presented here are written in python 3.